 When an executor files a claim, any awards are held by the estate for surviving next of kin.

-Contact a Wrongful Death Attorney for More Info
+Contact a Wrongful Death Attorney for Help

 Our wrongful death team at Bader Scott Injury Lawyers understands money will never replace your lost family member.
 However, we also believe an unexpected and wrongful death should not cause your family a financial tailspin.